gogobook/my-asp-dot-net/ch6.md

 Console.WriteLine();
 //...
 }
-With the output of the application, you can see all the bits—except for the sign bit—are set to achieve the maximum integer value.
-The output shows the same value in different formats—binary, decimal, and hexadecimal.
+With the output of the application, you can see all the bits——except for the sign bit——are set to achieve the maximum integer value.
+The output shows the same value in different formats——binary, decimal, and hexadecimal.
 Adding 1 to the first output results in an overflow of the int type setting the sign bit, and all other bits are 0.
 This is the highest negative value for the int type.
 After this result, two more increments